Georgia-Southwestern-State-Univeristy/term-project-group-3/docs/final/week13-refactoring.md

 # Week 13: Refactoring & Code Health

 ## 1. Technical Debt Identified
-* **Debt 1 (Fixed):** `app.js` was a massive monolith.
+* **Debt 1:** `app.js` was a massive monolith.
 It mixed UI rendering, event listeners, and `localStorage` data access all in one file, making it brittle and hard to test.
-* **Debt 2 (Deferred):** Backend API routes are tightly coupled to a local `activities.json` file.
+* **Debt 2:** Backend API routes are tightly coupled to a local `activities.json` file.
 This violates the Single Responsibility Principle and will be addressed during our final database migration.

 ## 2. The Refactor: Decoupling the Frontend
 This week, we tackled Debt 1 by decoupling our frontend architecture.
 We split `app.js` into two distinct files: